InstituteforDiseaseModeling/historymatching/architecture.md

 config.sim_config.num_people = 1000     # Example, population size of 1K
 config.sim_config.initial_infs = 10     # Example, 10 initial infections

-model_results_db = {}   # Dictionary is a placeholder, might select SQLite or something more formal emulator_bank = {}      # Dictionary is a placeholder, actual datastructure TBD
+observational_data = {} # Dictionary is a placeholder, might select SQLite or something more formal model_results_db = {}   # Dictionary is a placeholder, might select SQLite or something more formal emulator_bank = {}      # Dictionary is a placeholder, actual datastructure TBD